TAILOR-UoB/new_ways_of_publishing/booksource/examples/static-content.md

 (sec:static)=
 # Static content

-Broadly speaking, **static content** was the only type of content that could be published prior to the world-wide web.
+Prior to the world-wide web, **static content** was the only type of content that could be published.
 It is primarily content that can be printed without loss of information, the most common forms of which are text, tables and figures.
+More broadly, static content is authored once after which it is formatted and rendered the same every time.
+We therefore also include basic video and audio in this category.
 In this section we provide several examples on how to produce static content in `Jupyter Book` and `Quarto`.

 Both formatting systems are capable of reading `Markdown` and `Jupyter Notebooks` and convert them to a variety of output formats.
 They support particular versions